jorinvo/slangbrain.com/content/_index.md

   Icon: heart
 - Text: Learn any phrase, in any language.
 Remember things the way you actually use them instead of learning single words.
   Icon: star
-- Text: No need to register or download any app, just chat with Slangbrain right in Messenger.
+- Text: No need to register or download any app, just chat with Slangbrain right in Facebook Messenger.
   Icon: box
 - Text: Slangbrain is not another language course, use it together with other apps.
   Icon: anchor